Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 sklearn.metrics.mean_squared_error
 ```
 ---
 - [Mean Squared Logarithmic Error](http://scikit-learn.org/stable/modules/model_evaluation.html#mean-squared-logarithmic-error): practically, this is the same as MSE, but we take the logarithm of the series.
-As a result, we give more weight to small mistakes as well.
+As a result, we give more weight to small errors as well.
 This is usually used when the data has exponential trends, $[0, +\infty)$

 $MSLE = \frac{1}{n}\sum\limits_{i=1}^{n} (log(1+y_i) - log(1+\hat{y}_i))^2$